 Inquiries and application into the Diaconate Program are made through the Office of Admissions at Hellenic College Holy Cross.
 Individuals who are interested in enrolling in the Diaconate Program must meet the following requirements:

-In addition to the one-time $50.00 application fee, students are required to pay tuition of $925.00 for each one-week summer session they attend.
+In addition to the one-time $75.00 application fee, students are required to pay tuition of $1,350 for each of the nine day summer session they attend.
 This cost includes housing and meals as well as instructional fees.

 (cost subject to change by HCHC)